end-initiative/end-initiative/pages/activities.md

 ## Classmates

 By spending time with classmates, you can make them more willing to lend you a hand.
 Whenever you go on a mission that isn't delegated to you by your Hawks, you can ask classmates to come with you for assistance provided they are available.

-When you ask a classmate, you need to have at least spent some time with them outside of school for them to consider it.
-Hanging out once allows the option to roll a d20 and on a 20, they will assist you on your endeavor.
-Every 2 times you hang out with a person, you decrease the DC by 1.
-Standings with classmates is on a personal basis, but you can spend time together in groups.
-If they are not available your time is not wasted.
+When you ask a classmate, you need to have at least spent some time with them outside of school for them to consider it, and if you have, then you must succeed in hitting their Friendship DC with you.
+All classmates start at a Friendship DC that is unique to them.
+Normally, it takes 2 instances of spending time with them to decrease a classmates DC by 1.
+However, on the very first roll of these 2 rolls, you may attempt to roll with your Charisma modifier and hit their current Friendship DC with your roll to skip the 2nd instance.

+There is no penalty for not making the DC, you will just need another instance of spending time with them.
+You can only have a maximum of 2 classmates accompany your group on a mission.
+It takes time to ask a classmate to join you

 ## Artificer

 The artificer’s services are up for graduated students.
 Every new graduate is allowed a maximum of 2 items to be improved as a graduation gift.
 Any further improvements require points or gold.
 Each point is the equivalent of 100 gold when it comes to enchantments.
 Prices are normally rounded up for uneven amounts, but the Artificers have been known to allow a smidge of haggling.

+You can also volunteer your magical services and work for the Artificer.
+You must have any of these spells to be useful to him however.
+Druidcraft
+Guidance
+Produce Flame
+Message
+Mage Hand

+You can only work for the Artificer on Secondday and Eighthday.
+You will roll 2d4 and recieve 2 gold per the total you roll.
+This determines how busy he worked you and thought you earned.

 ## Quartermaster